dingo-gw/dingo/docs/source/example_npe_model.md

 dingo_pipe examples/npe_model/GW150914_toy.ini
 ```

 There is just one difference from the previous example.
-It is possible to reweight the posterior to a new prior
+It is possible to reweight the posterior to a new prior.
-if the user wants.
 Note though, that the new prior must be a subset of the previous prior.
 Otherwise, the proposal distribution
-generated by dingo will never have seen samples from the new prior (a low effective sample size) leading to poor results.
+generated by dingo will include regions from the new prior where the network has not been trained which will
+result in a low effective sample size and lead to poor results.
 As an example see the `prior-dict` attribute in
 `examples/npe_model/GW150914.ini`.